i-like-robots/snappy-snaps/README.md

 ### Updating snapshots

-You can update your snapshots by running your test command with a `--updateSnapshot` or `-u` flag, by deleting the snapshot file, specifying the "UPDATE_SNAPSHOT" environment variable, or using the `update` option.
+You can update your snapshots by running your test command with a `--updateSnapshot` or `-u` flag, by deleting the snapshot file, specifying the `UPDATE_SNAPSHOT` environment variable, or setting the `update` option to `true`.

 ### Expiring snapshots